 Effective 11 March 2020, the World Health Organisation ("WHO") declared Covid-19 as a "pandemic".
-The global spread of Covid-19 is unprecedented and the possible effects on TRE are continually evolving with events, consequences and impacts changing on a daily basis.
+The global spread of Covid-19 has been unprecedented and the possible effects on TRE continue to evolve today, albeit at a slower pace and with little more certainty.